-

 • Regulatory compliance : ensuring compliance with the SMLs imposed by the European Union.

-• Quality control : check the purity of styrenic polymers and resins.
+• Quality control : verify the purity of the polymers and styrenic resins.

-• Reliability of finished products : ensuring the transparency and traceability of packaging placed on the market.
+• Reliability of finished products : ensuring transparency and traceability of packaging placed on the market.

 YesWeLab support for your styrene analyses

-YesWeLab supports you in your styrene analyses thanks to a network of partner laboratories specialized in migration controls and physicochemical analyses.
-Our partners, accredited and certified (ISO 17025, COFRAC), use validated methods to guarantee reliable and recognized results.
+YesWeLab supports your styrene analyses through a network of partner laboratories specializing in migration testing and physicochemical analyses.
+Our accredited and certified partners (ISO 17025, COFRAC) use validated methods to guarantee reliable and recognized results.

 Thanks to our digital platform, you benefit from: